-Tic douloureux, also known as trigeminal neuralgia, is a chronic pain condition.
+Trigeminal neuralgia, also known as tic douloureux, is a chronic pain condition.

-- Symptoms include stabbing, electric pain in response to normal activities like chewing.
+- Symptoms include stabbing, electric pain in response to everyday activities like chewing.

-- Diagnosis is made by a specialist based on symptoms.
+- A specialist diagnoses it based on symptoms.
 There are no tests for tic douloureux.

 - Treatment options include medication, surgery and Gamma Knife radiosurgery.

-Tic douloureux is a chronic pain condition that affects the face.
-This pain can be so severe that the condition has been referred to as the “suicide disease.”
-The good news is doctors have come to better understand the condition, and there are specialists in the NJ area who can provide treatment to help give you relief from your pain.
+Trigeminal neuralgia/tic douloureux is a chronic pain condition that affects the face.
+This pain can be so severe that it’s often referred to as the “suicide disease.”
+The good news is that doctors have come to understand the condition better, and there are trigeminal neuralgia specialists in the NJ area who can provide treatment to help give you relief from your pain.

 Learning more about your tic douloureux is a powerful way to set your mind at ease, wherever you are in the process.
-To help you develop your understanding, the following information will discuss tic douloureux symptoms, the diagnosis process and what treatment options are available to patients in the tri-state area.
-This will help you in your discussion with your own doctor, who will help relate what you learn here to your individual condition.
+To help you discuss tic douloureux with your doctor after your diagnosis, let’s review the symptoms, diagnosis process and treatment options available to patients in the tri-state area.

-If there is one symptom that is associated with tic douloureux, it is pain.
+Pain is the one symptom most often associated with tic douloureux/trigeminal neuralgia.
 However, there are some characteristics of the pain associated with tic douloureux that are unique.
-Doctors now understand more about the underlying cause of tic douloureux, and a brief explanation may help your symptoms make more sense.
+Doctors now understand more about the underlying cause of tic douloureux, and a brief explanation may help you understand your symptoms.

-Though rare cases of tic douloureux do not have an obvious underlying cause, it is now known that the most frequent etiology is a blood vessel near the brain pressing on the trigeminal nerve.
-This is the nerve that transmits information about touch from the face to the brain, including pain.
+Though rare cases of trigeminal neuralgia do not have an apparent underlying cause, doctors have learned that the most frequent etiology is a blood vessel near the brain pressing on the trigeminal nerve.
+This nerve transmits information about touch from the face to the brain, including pain.
 Sometimes another structure, such as a tumor, could be the culprit, but the common factor is something impinges on the trigeminal nerve, resulting in it firing inappropriately.

-Think of the trigeminal nerve as being hyperactive as a result of the impingement, transmitting pain signals to the brain when it should not be.
-This leads to the characteristic tic douloureux symptoms, including:
+Think of the trigeminal nerve as being hyperactive due to the impingement, transmitting pain signals to the brain when it should not be.
+Characteristic symptoms resulting from an impingement include:

 - Episodes of pain that can be described as “electrical” and “stabbing,” lasting seconds to minutes and increasing with time